 In 2014, CDC updated its recommendations for HIV testing to improve the accuracy of laboratory diagnosis of HIV infection based on testing of serum or plasma specimens.24 Laboratory criteria for defining a confirmed case now accommodate new multi-test algorithms, including criteria for differentiating between HIV-1 and HIV-2 infection and for recognizing early HIV infection (Figure 1).
-To adapt to these changes, CDC also revised the surveillance case definitions for HIV infection.9
+The CDC also revised the surveillance case definitions for HIV infection.9

 A confirmed case of HIV infection is now classified in one of five stages (0, 1, 2, 3, or unknown).9 Early infection, i.e., a negative HIV test within 6 months of HIV diagnosis, is classified as stage 0.
 If the criteria for stage 0 are not met, the stage is classified as 1, 2, 3, or unknown depending on CD4+ T-lymphocyte test results or whether an opportunistic illness was diagnosed >180 days after the diagnosis of HIV infection (Table 3).
 Acquired immunodeficiency syndrome (AIDS) is classified as stage 3.